PTBYSR/piwa-local/README.md

 * If you have ever used the `pi` CLI on your computer before, **PIWA will instantly find your existing API keys** (`~/.pi/agent/auth.json`) and work out-of-the-box.
 * If you don't have an API key configured yet, the native Pi TUI will automatically prompt you for one in the terminal the first time you try to send a message.
-* You can also type `/login` in the terminal to securely connect enterprise OAuth providers like Google Cloud Vertex AI or GitHub Copilot.
+* You can also type `/login` in the terminal to securely connect enterprise OAuth providers like Google Cloud Vertex AI, Antigravity or GitHub Copilot.

 ## ⚙️ How It Works